The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance

 Numerous studies -- ranging from numerical~(\citealt{hurlburt1982dynamics,oey2008loop,chang2011loop,le2012simulating,dukhovskoy2015characterization}), observational~(\citealt{candela2002potential,donohue2016loop,sheinbaum2016structure}), and theoretical~(\citealt{pichevin1997momentum,nof2005momentum}), among many others -- have investigated the physics of LCE separation.
-Availability of altimeter derived surface measurements, along with an abundance of instruments operating in the upper 1000 meters, has resulted in a focus on upper oceanic processes and their impact~(\citealt{schmitz2005cyclones,sheinbaum2016structure,androulidakis2021impact,laxenaire2023impact}).
-A prominent theme is that Loop Current Frontal Eddies (LCFEs) contribute significantly to the eddy shedding process~(\citealt{schmitz2005cyclones,le2012simulating}).
-These eddies contain horizontal scales $\sim O(10-100)$ kilometers, reaching depths of 1000 meters, and form at the periphery of the LC, near the Campeche Bank~(see Fig.~\ref{fig:gom};~\citealt{oey2008loop,sheinbaum2016structure}).
+Availability of altimeter derived surface measurements, along with an abundance of instruments operating in the upper 1000 meters, has resulted in a focus on {the impact of} upper oceanic processes~(\citealt{schmitz2005cyclones,sheinbaum2016structure,androulidakis2021impact,laxenaire2023impact}). {Among many suggested mechanisms for LCE separations,} a prominent theme {are eddies on the periphery of the LC, known as} Loop Current Frontal Eddies (LCFEs){, which are believed to} contribute significantly to the eddy shedding process~(\citealt{schmitz2005cyclones,le2012simulating}).
+These eddies {have} horizontal scales $\sim O(10-100)$ kilometers, reaching depths of $1000$ meters. {A number of formation mechanisms have been suggested including LC interaction with topography, such as} near the Campeche Bank{, the Mississippi Fan, or the West Florida Shelf}~(see Fig.~\ref{fig:gom};~\citealt{oey2008loop,le2012simulating,sheinbaum2016structure}).
 However, prior work has also demonstrated the existence of deep, mesoscale eddies in the Gulf~(\citealt{oey2008loop,hamilton2009topo,donohue2016loop,hamilton2016loop,perez2018dominant,johnson2022generation,safaie2025deep}).
 These eddies exist below 1000 meters and interact with the upper baroclinic jet through upper-deep vortex stretching, related to baroclinic instability~(\citealt{hamilton2009topo,le2012simulating,donohue2016loop}), but their role in LCE shedding is still not fully understood~(\citealt{hamilton2019loop}).
-Increased interest in the deep currents of the Eastern Gulf led to a recent investigation from~\cite{morey2020assessment}, who highlighted differences between deep observations and models: notably that contemporary models vastly underestimate deep eddy kinetic energy levels generated during the LCE separation process.
-A study from~\cite{rosburg2016three} demonstrated that models tend to underestimate the eddy kinetic energy (EKE) in the deep by a factor of three.
+Increased interest in the deep currents of the Eastern Gulf led to a recent investigation from~\cite{morey2020assessment}, who highlighted differences between deep observations and models: notably that contemporary models vastly underestimate deep eddy kinetic energy {(EKE)} levels generated during the LCE separation process.
+A study from~\cite{rosburg2016three} demonstrated that models tend to underestimate the {EKE} in the deep by a factor of three.
 Nevertheless, despite these discrepancies in modeling deep energy, forecasts appear to reasonably represent the LC system~(\citealt{wei2016performance,thoppil2025evaluating}).